 Yes.
 Administrative expenses may be charged to Individual Accounts.
 However, effective January 1, 2012, the Plan's administrative expenses have been reimbursed fully out of the expense ratio deductions from your investment options, and no administrative expenses have been charged to Individual Accounts.
-Finally, if you have an outstanding loan, a quarterly fee will apply as explained in the Loans Section of this SPD.
+Finally, if you apply for a loan after July 1, 2014, there will be a one-time \$100 application fee.